Public Accounts of Canada 2017 Volume I—Top of the page Navigation

 On de-recognition of a financial asset measured at amortized cost, the difference between the asset's carrying amount and the sum of the consideration received and receivable is recognized in net revenue.

 For short-term deposits, deposits held under repurchase agreements and marketable securities, the Bank assesses at the end of each reporting period whether there is an other-than-temporary impairment in value.
-Once impaired, these assets remeasured at their recoverable amount with the amount of the impairment recognized in Total net revenue from investments in the statement of operations.
+Once impaired, these assets are re-measured at their recoverable amount with the amount of the impairment recognized in Total net revenue from investments in the Statement of operations.